Tyrn/wei/the-insider-en.typ

 Shavash smiled  charmingly at  the  banker,  "I would  like you,  Ronald, to handle the negotiations with the bonds' owners."

-     Ronald Trevis leaned  forward - his  eyes reflected the lights from the candles  burning  on  the table and the  green illumination coming from  the counter surveillance device.
+     Ronald Trevis leaned  forward---his  eyes reflected the lights from the candles  burning  on  the table and the  green illumination coming from  the counter surveillance device.
 "He will never stop," a thought passed Bemish's mind, "He will handle the most fantastic  deals for Shavash because  Shavash can offer  him what nobody has ever done  in the Galaxy  yet.
 He will  be a consultant if Shavash asks him to privatize the ministry of finance."

-     Three days later, Bemish dropped by Assalah, for a couple of hours - he was accompanying a Galactic Bank committee.
+     Three days later, Bemish dropped by Assalah, for a couple of hours---he was accompanying a Galactic Bank committee.

      The  committee  was shown a  new section  of finished  launching  pads,